 Tery Spataro is an entrepreneur and marketing expert who has worked with companies like Bloomingdales, Michael’s Craft store, Sally Hansen, Novartis, Whole Foods and Nine West, as well as lectured at universities and international conferences.
 Tery has MBA in marketing from Regis University.
 She has written and illustrated a book about quantum perceptions called “The Other Side of the Box”.

-John Danaher holds a PhD from University College Cork (Ireland) and is currently a lecturer in law at Keele University (United Kingdom).
+John Danaher holds a PhD from University College Cork (Ireland) and is currently a lecturer in law at NUI Galway (Ireland).
 His research interests are eclectic, ranging broadly from philosophy of religion to legal theory, with particular interests in human enhancement and neuroethics.
-He can be contacted at philosophicaldisquisitions.blogspot.com.
+John blogs at http://philosophicaldisquisitions.blogspot.com/.
+You can follow him on twitter @JohnDanaher.

 George Deane is currently studying for and MSc in Cognitive and Decision Sciences at University College London.
 George’s undergraduate studies were in Philosophy.
 He is especially interested in Neuroethics and the implications of technologies for cognitive enhancement.